TeamSpheal/P3-FrontEnd/STARTUP.md

 # Deploying the Application

-The application can currently be built locally for testing or with AWS CodePipeline.
+The front-end application can currently be built locally for testing or with AWS CodePipeline.

 ## Local Deployment